You are here

 - Bring Your Own Mug: The Northern Shores Coffee Shop offers a small discount to patrons bringing a reusable mug, which helps to cut their costs and waste produced.
 If you forget to bring your reusable mug to campus, coffee cups bought on campus, except those from vending machines, are compostable and collected outside the Northern Shores Coffee Shop.
 After collection, these cups are sent along with food scraps from the Dining Center to the WLSSD composting facilities.

 - Bring Your Own Bottle: When drinking fountains need to be replaced on the UMD campus, they aren’t replaced by the same old model.
 New fountains, the EZH2O, on campus include a water bottle filling spout and a sensor for hands free operation.
 A display, known as a “green ticker,” keeps track of how much water the unit uses and displays how many water bottles were saved by the unit.
-The Hydration Station Locations are found across campus.
+Over 60 Hydration Station Locations can be found across campus to fill your bottle!